vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 If there are any open positions that were created from the liquidity orders, they will not be cancelled when a liquidity commitment is cancelled.

 ## Liquidity fees
+Liquidity providers receive a cut of the fees paid by price takers.

+The amount each liquidity provider receives depends on:
+* The market's liquidity fee, or the percentage of a trade's value which is collected from the price taker for every trade, and combined in a pool
+* Their equity-like share of the market, which is based on the relative size of their commitment amount, and when they committed liquidity to the market

+The fee percentage determines how much money goes into the pool.
+How much a provider receives in fees is dependent on when they began to commit liquidity on the market, as liquidity providers who commit to a market early benefit from helping to grow the market (also known as the 'equity-like share').

 As part of the liquidity commitment transaction, a liquidity provider submits their desired liquidity fee factor, as a number between 0 and 1.
 That number is converted to a percentage, and fees are paid on each trade.

 The proposed fees are used to calculate the actual fee each participant will pay on a trade in that market.
-Once the fee for the market is set, all liquidity orders charge that fee, regardless of whether the provider's submitted fee was higher or lower.
+Once the fee for the market is set, all liquidity orders charge that fee, regardless of whether the provider's submitted fee was higher or lower, and whatever the proposed fee factor, whoever submits the commitment is a liquidity provider.

 This fee can change as the market's target stake changes, and / or as liquidity providers change their commitment or stop providing liquidity altogether.

-How much a provider receives in fees is also dependent on when they began to commit liquidity on the market, as liquidity providers who commit to a market early benefit from helping to grow the market (also known as the 'equity-like share').

 ### How the fee is derived
 The liquidity orders submitted are sorted into increasing fee order so that the lowest fee percentage bid is at the top, and the highest is at the bottom.